ViaVersion/ViaLegacy/README.md

 The old auth provider is used to authenticate the player if the server version is <= 1.2.5 and has online mode enabled.
 This is required as <= 1.2.5 servers do not enable encryption at all and authenticate at a different point in the login process.
 The implementation of this provider requires the implementer to be able to send a joinServer request to the mojang servers using the supplied server hash.
-The default implementation of this provider simply throws an Excpetion indicating that online mode is not supported by this implementation.
+The default implementation of this provider simply throws an Exception indicating that online mode is not supported by this implementation.

 #### AlphaInventoryProvider
 The alpha inventory provider is used to get/set the inventory contents of the player if the server version is <= Alpha 1.2.6.